 Here’s a peek inside my place.
 All school libraries can implement centers.
+They can be adapted to many different physical spaces and schedules.
 When you look at my set-up, you’ll see how easy it can be!

 Hint: if you have trouble viewing the video, click through to YouTube.
 Sometimes it works better there.

 Do you have more questions about library centers?
 Check out the Library Centers FAQ page!